from typing import List, Tuple

 directional_variables : List[str], optional

-A list with the directional variables (will be transformed to u and v).
+A list of directional variables that will be transformed to u and v components.

 Default is [].